Are you Suffering from Depression

 With the right support and treatment, such as Counselling and Hypnotherapy, people can overcome the common mental health condition.

-On this page we will look at depression more closely, exploring the symptoms, types and causes.
-We will also look into the different forms of depression treatment, including hypnosis.
+On this page we can look at depression more closely, exploring the symptoms, types and causes.
+We can also look into the different forms of depression treatment, including hypnosis.

 If you have depression, you will find living with the condition hard on yourself.
 But also your close family and friends.
 It can affect the way you eat, sleep, work and the way you feel about yourself and your life.
 Other people may tell you to ‘pull yourself together’ or ‘snap out of it’, but no matter how much you want to, it’s not that easy.
 This is not a sign of weakness as some people may believe, but part of the psychological disorder.